EdJoPaTo/grammy-inline-menu/README.md

 })
 ```

-## Whats the difference between choose and select?
+## What's the difference between choose and select?

 If you want to do something based on the choice, use `menuTemplate.choose(…)`.
 If you want to change the state of something, select one out of many options for example, use `menuTemplate.select(…)`.